chancesmith/chance-smith-gatsby-blog/content/blog/design-system-research/index.md

 This global style sheets thinking will be a bit painful to go back to, but worth revisiting.
 We need a system we can grow with and help us move with speed.

+I was then lead down a path of reading...

+The new CSS variables are very valuble and I wondered how they fit in a [global and component style settings](https://www.sarasoueidan.com/blog/style-settings-with-css-variables/) setup.
+Sarah talks about building a internal UI kit that very close to want to we want.

+Going back to the roots of [BEM + Atomic design](https://clubmate.fi/oocss-acss-bem-smacss-what-are-they-what-should-i-use)

+Then considering how CSS-in-JS has been introduced.

+Should we still be seperating concerns and [decoupling the styles from HTML](https://www.smashingmagazine.com/2012/04/decoupling-html-from-css/)?

+Dan Mal and Bradfrost [show off their designer and developer workflow](https://bradfrost.com/blog/post/designer-developer-workflow/) where the two roles work in parallel...instead of a [waterfall design](https://bradfrost.com/blog/post/your-sketch-library-is-not-a-design-system-redux/) like workflow.

 ## CSS Component Style Guide Tools

 Here are the ones I want to explore: